KoolChain/tradebot/python/README.md

 ## Docker

-This repository can build a docker image that will use `updatesheet.py` to export the content of the database every hour.
+This repository can build a docker image that will use `updatesheet.py` to export the content of the database every 15 minutes.

+**Important**: The recommended approach is to let [top-level Docker compose application](../README.md##Docker) takes care of building and running the container.
+The following instructions are development oriented.

 ### Cron based